neolace/flint/SECURITY.md

 # Security Policy

-Security is very important for this project and its community. 🔒
+Security is crucial for this project and its community. 🔒

 Learn more about it below. 👇